MaxLap/activerecord_where_assoc/README.md

              .where_assoc_exists(:comments_authors, honest: true)
 ```

 The first is the posts of my_user that have a comment made by an honest admin.
+It requires a single comment to match every conditions.

 The second is the posts of my_user that have a comment made by an admin and a comment made by someone honest.
-In this case, it would match a post with 2 comments, one by an admin and one by someone honest.
-The first example requires the same comment to be by an admin and by someone honest.
+It can be the same comment (like the first query) but also be 2 different comments.

 ### Inter-table conditions